Special Rulings on National Championship Qualification

-Throughout the above three paragraphs, the notion of hearing a packet set twice is understood to mean hearing the same or substantially identical questions twice regardless of whether they are in the same literal packet set, but allowing for different portions of a set to be used separately.
+Throughout the above four paragraphs, the notion of hearing a packet set twice is understood to mean hearing the same or substantially identical questions twice regardless of whether they are in the same literal packet set, but allowing for different portions of a set to be used separately.
 For instance, if one tournament uses only packets 1–6 of a set and another tournament uses only packets 7–12 of the same set, this policy is not relevant.

 “Gaming the system”